 When BBC News needed someone to explain the impact of the new U.S. 25% tariff on imports of single malt whiskies from Scotland and Northern Ireland, they called on WhiskyCast’s Mark Gillespie.
 You’ll find complete coverage of the tariff in our news section and on the podcast, and here’s the segment Mark did with the BBC.

-WhiskyCast has been around longer than any other whisky-focused podcast, and we’re about to begin our 15th year of podcasts!
+WhiskyCast has been around longer than any other whisky-focused podcast, and we’re starting our 15th year of podcasts!
 We bring you the latest whisky news each week, along with in-depth interviews, tasting notes, and much more.
 Each podcast features brand-new content, and unless there’s a special occasion, we don’t do “best of” shows.

 If you’re just discovering us for the first time, here’s a bit of our own story.
 WhiskyCast pioneered the genre of whisky-focused podcasts back in 2005, when most people had never heard of podcasting!
 Since then, we’ve produced hundreds of hours of original – and free – audio and video content for whisky lovers like you around the world.
 Our community spans the globe, and we’ve done stories on whiskies made in the far north of Scandinavia all the way to the tips of South Africa and Australia – and everywhere in between.
 We’ve met many of you at whisky festivals and while visiting distilleries, and hope to meet many more of you over time.